 Sharing between the space research service (Earth-to-space) in the frequency band 7 145-7 235 MHz and IMT operating in the frequency

 [Editor’s note: This Attachment contains sharing and compatibility studies of the space research service (Earth-to-space) in the frequency band 7 145-7 235 MHz and IMT operating in the frequency band 7 125-8 400 MHz.
-The studies in this Attachment are divided into two sections. section A2.1 contains sharing studies involving SRS (near-Earth)(Earth-to-space) in non-GSO orbits in the frequency band 7 190-7 235 MHz.
+The studies in this Attachment are divided into two sections. section A2.1 contains sharing studies involving SRS (near-Earth)(Earth-to-space) in GSO and non-GSO orbits in the frequency band 7 190-7 235 MHz.
 Section A2.2 contains sharing studies involving SRS (deep space)(Earth-to-space) in the frequency band 7 145-7 190 MHz Section A2.3 contains sharing studies involving SRS (deep space)(Earth-to-space) in the frequency band 7 145-7 190 MHz.
 Note that the technical characteristics are provided from the inputs listed section 2 in the main body of the document, with the relevant information summarized in sections 3 and 4 above.]

 [Editor’s note: The studies provided have not been discussed in detail and will need to be carefully examined and updated once service parameters are finalized.]